Planned Diffusion: Related Work

-\textbf{Other Parallel Generation Techniques.} There is a rich line of work on parallel generation.
-Insertion-based models parallelize by inserting tokens into partial positions, reducing decoding depth via simultaneous span updates \citep{stern2019insertiontransformerflexiblesequence}.
+\textbf{Other Parallel Generation Techniques.} Insertion-based models generate text by predicting where and what tokens to insert in a sequence.
+Multiple insertions can occur simultaneously, reducing the total number of decoding steps \citep{stern2019insertiontransformerflexiblesequence}.
+Insertion-based models parallelize at the token level; planned diffusion instead learns to identify independent chunks and denoises them concurrently.
 Speculative decoding accelerates autoregressive models by drafting multiple tokens and verifying them in parallel \citep{leviathan2023fastinferencetransformersspeculative,chen2023acceleratinglargelanguagemodel,Zhang_2024}.
-Planned diffusion differs conceptually as we use a single hybrid model for both autoregressive and parallel generation.
+Planned diffusion requires no separate draft model --- a single model handles both autoregressive planning and parallel generation.